ceregousa/slate/source/includes/_memory bank.md

 }
 ```

-This endpoints retrieves the goals in the memory bank for a specified user.
+These endpoints retrieve the goals in the memory bank for a specified user.
 (Can be constrained by sets within a given series)

 ### HTTP Request